TimMerker/AutomatedReasoning/README.md

 resolution calculus.
 Craig interpolation returns an interpolant, which is the cause for the unsatisfiability of the union of two clause sets.

-The theoratical concepts and the further documentation of the source code is presented in thesis.pdf.
+The theoretical concepts and further documentation of the source code are presented in thesis.pdf.